pat/thinking-sphinx/v5/indexing.md

 {% endhighlight %}

 These index definitions can be in the same file or separate files - it's up to you.

-<h3 id="callbacks">Real-time Callbacks</h3>

-If you're using real-time indices, you will want to add a callback to your model to ensure changes are reflected in Sphinx:

-{% highlight ruby %}
-# if your model is app/models/article.rb:
-after_save ThinkingSphinx::RealTime.callback_for(:article)
-{% endhighlight %}

-If you want changes to associated data to fire Sphinx updates for a related model, you can specify a method chain for the callback.

-{% highlight ruby %}
-# in app/models/comment.rb, presuming a comment belongs_to :article
-after_save ThinkingSphinx::RealTime.callback_for(
-  :article, [:article]
-)
-{% endhighlight %}

-The first argument, in all situations, should match the index definition's first argument: a symbolised version of the model name.
-The second argument is a chain, and should be in the form of an array of symbols, each symbol representing methods called to get to the indexed object (so, an instance of the Article model in the example above).

-If you wish to have your callbacks update Sphinx only in certain conditions, you can either define your own callback and then invoke TS if/when needed:

-{% highlight ruby %}
-after_save :populate_to_sphinx

-# ...

-def populate_to_sphinx
-  return unless indexing?

-  ThinkingSphinx::RealTime::Callbacks::RealTimeCallbacks.new(
-    :article
-  ).after_save self
-end
-{% endhighlight %}

-Or supply a block to the callback instantiation which returns an array of instances to process:

-{% highlight ruby %}
-# if your model is app/models/article.rb:
-after_save(
-  ThinkingSphinx::RealTime.callback_for(:article) { |instance|
-    instance.indexing? ? [instance] : []
-  }
-)
-{% endhighlight %}

-You do _not_ need to add a `destroy` callback - Thinking Sphinx does this automatically for all indexed models.

 <h3 id="processing">Processing your Index</h3>